nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Editing a guest

-   1. Prerequisite: Only 1 guest to be edited; the guest's index should exist; The guest should exist in the guest book;
+   1. Prerequisite: Only 1 guest to be edited; the guest's index should exist.
+   The guest should exist in the guest book.
    The format and content of the command should be valid.

    2. Test case: `edit 1 n/Johnny`<br>